 There’s a deeper significance here than Pilate and Herod becoming friends through a common enemy.
 Many commentaries noted that through Jesus, enemies can become friends.
 But Pilate and Herod didn’t turn to Jesus, they turned away from Him.
 Also notable, Jesus wanted them to become friends to teach a lesson.
 It wasn’t a coincidence Herod happened to be in town.

-Jesus realizes the enemy helps people love money and power and aids them in bullying those they feel are beneath them.
+Jesus realizes the enemy helps people love money and power and helps them bully those they feel are beneath them.
 That’s why the Bible says, “Our struggle is not against flesh and blood (people), but against the rulers … powers, … and the spiritual forces of evil.”
 (Ephesians 6:12a) Our fight isn’t against the bullies of the world, it’s against the enemy who influences them.
 “For God has bound everyone over to disobedience so that he may have mercy on them all.”
 (Romans 11:32)

 Father God, I praise you for wonderful Bible lessons and look forward to living in a place where the enemy is not welcome.
 On earth help me see people as Jesus does – innocent.
 I pray in Jesus’ name, amen.